djn-hgs/advent-of-code-2023/README.md

 ## Note about `input.txt` files

 Just read the post about not including my inputs in my repos so time to fiddle with some `.gitignore` files.

+## Day 5

+### Part 1

+Had some fun using dictionaries to store the transformations and then applied these in sequence to work out the answer.

+### Part 2

+The solution here was fairly obvious: store the ranges in the question and then map those using the described transformations.
+It got quite fiddly using dictionaries, so I used some dataclasses to store things nicely and to make debugging easier.
+Managed to get myself confused by the possibility of overlapping ranges - which didn't occur in the question - and once I'd discounted this the code ran straight through.

+## Day 6

+I feel slightly guilty here: rather than using Python to produce all possible matches by sieving, I just solved a quadratic and then adjusted for the case where we had integer limits (so the discriminant was a perfect square).
+On that basis, part 2 was no harder than part 1.